 Each high school provides bus transportation to and from the Career Center.
-For this reason, students are not permitted to drive to KACC.
-Under one of the following three circumstances, students are allowed to request permission to drive to KACC for one-day situations only:
+For this reason, students are not permitted to drive to KACC unless the following special circumstances occur:

-- With written permission from the home school principal

-- For field trip arrival or departure

-- For training purposes
+- With written permission from the home school principal - For field trip arrival or departure (Follow Instructions on Field Trip Forms) - For training purposes, i.e.: Internship Program, automotive technology work or transporting special materials for your classroom. - Home Schooled Students